-Similarly, RANKL mediates osteoclastogenesis of osteoclast precursors through activation of the JAK2/STAT3 signaling pathway [55], while the STAT3 inhibitor Stattic can inhibit osteoclastogenesis in vitro and prevent bone loss in vivo [56].
-Other studies suggest that naringin promotes the proliferation and osteogenic differentiation of bone mesenchymal stem cells by inhibiting the JAK2/STAT3 pathway, exerting its anti-osteoporotic effect [57].
-Our research found that the levels of p-JAK2 and p-STAT3 proteins in the JAK2/STAT3 signaling pathway werehigher in the PMOP group than in the SHAM group, indicating that the pathway was activated in the PMOP group.
-However, Pue treatment significantly reduced these pathway proteins' expression levels, indicating that Pue can inhibit the JAK2/STAT3 signaling pathway.This suggests that by modulating this signaling pathway, Pue may have a therapeutic effect on OP.

-Although the study has shown that Pue positively affects bone development, it has not explored the mechanism of osteoclastogenesis, Pue can be effective in treating PMOP, but the relationship between the dose and treatment needs further research.
-The results suggest that Pue may inhibit the JAK2/STAT3 signaling pathway activation (Figuer6).
+The activation of the JAK2/STAT3 signaling pathway has been found to mediate osteoclastogenesis of osteoclast precursors by RANKL [55].
+Inhibition of this pathway using the STAT3 inhibitor, Stattic, has demonstrated the ability to suppress osteoclastogenesis in vitro and prevent bone loss in vivo [56].
+Another study has shown that naringin can promote the proliferation and osteogenic differentiation of bone mesenchymal stem cells by inhibiting the JAK2/STAT3 pathway, thereby exhibiting an anti-osteoporotic effect [57].
+In our study, higher levels of p-JAK2 and p-STAT3 proteins were observed in the PMOP group compared to the SHAM group, indicating increased pathway activity.
+However, treatment effectively reduced the expression levels and demonstrated the ability to inhibit the JAK2/STAT3 signaling pathway, thereby exhibiting a therapeutic effect on OP.
+Although the study has shown that Pue positively affects bone development, it has not explored the mechanism of osteoclastogenesis.
+Pue can be effective in treating PMOP, but the relationship between the dose and treatment needs further research.
+The results suggest that Pue may inhibit the JAK2/STAT3 signaling pathway activation (Figure 6).
 However, further studies are necessary to investigate other mechanisms, including changes in upstream and downstream factors that activate the pathway.